probmods/probmods2/chapters/02-generative-models.md

 # Stochastic recursion

 [Recursive functions](appendix-scheme.html#recursion) are a powerful way to structure computation in deterministic systems.
-In Church it is possible to have a *stochastic* recursion that randomly decides whether to stop.
+In WebPPL it is possible to have a *stochastic* recursion that randomly decides whether to stop.
 For example, the *geometric distribution* is a probability distribution over the non-negative integers.
 We imagine flipping a (weighted) coin, returning $$N-1$$ if the first `true` is on the Nth flip (that is, we return the number of times we get `false` before our first `true`):